zenobio93/seat-docs/docs/admin_guides/scaled_deployments.md

 ![SeAT](https://i.imgur.com/aPPOxSK.png)

+!!! danger "DEPRECATED!!!"

+    This guide is deprecated and is not functional in SeAT v3.
+If you need more performance in SeAT v3 then you have two options, move the DB alone to another server, and/or beef up the server SeAT is running on.
+This guide may be updated in the future when horizontal scaling is viable again.
+It is left as is for now due to academic and nostalgic reasons.

 # Scaled SeAT Deployments

 At some stage, you may come to a point where a single install of SeAT might not be enough to process api key updates.